Bachelor courses

 Exams

 Exams usually take place after the last class.
-Re-sits of the exams take place in July.
+Re-sits of the exams take place in April and July.
 Your contact person of the Education Service Centre will register you for the exams and re-sit (if needed).

 Please find more information about examinations on our website: examinations.